KyzonP/KyzonP/README.md

 - 👋 Hi, I’m @KyzonP
 - 👀 I’m interested in programming games
-- 📫 How to reach me on discord: Kyzo#2204
+- 📫 How to reach me on discord: kyzonp

 <!---
 KyzonP/KyzonP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.